Intel: Good Dividend For A Good Price

 Looking at various expiration dates for option contracts on INTC shares, I like the weekly expiring option contracts with an August 4th expiration date.
 That gives me just about 30 days till the contract will expire.
 Looking at the $33.50 put contract, it offers a nice premium with a bid price of nearly a dollar.
 Using a limit order, an investor should be able to sell that put contract for $1 easily (and with a little work even more).
 If an investor is worried the few cents strike price for that contract was above the current market price, the $33 strike price put also offers a pretty nice premium (with about a 15% lower chance of getting the shares).

 For writing a covered call, I like to get a premium of more than half of the dividend.
 The $35 strike price call contract offers such a premium, and with a Delta of 0.30 it offers a reasonable chance of keeping the shares.
 I usually like to write 3 or 4 contracts for covered calls, and INTC has a price where it’s not too large a position to have 300-400 shares.
-Given the Delta and the premium level, I wouldn’t be inclined to do a covered call unless I could do 2 or more contacts.
+Given the Delta and the premium level, I wouldn’t be inclined to do a covered call unless I could do 2 or more contracts.

 What to watch for going forward?